Airbnb Trust Accounting for Property Managers using Xero

 41100 – Property Mgmt Revenue – Airbnb Commissions$300

-Then, within the same invoice, Bnbtally (by Tallylytics) takes 100% of the Cleaning Fee ($200), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:
+Then, within the same invoice, Bnbtally takes 100% of the Cleaning Fee ($200), reallocates this amount as payable from the trust account and records it as earnings receivable by the property management company:

 AccountDebitCredit